pelithne/client-credentials-flow-with-APIM/README.md

 Paste this URI into the "Open API Specification" field: https://conferenceapi.azurewebsites.net?format=json

 This will import the API into APIM, and populate the other fields in the pop-up.
-You need to add an API URL suffix that will be used to reach the API that is published through APIM.
-You can call it anything, but I will call it "conference".
+You need to add an API URL suffix that will be used to reach the API that is published through your APIM.
+You can call it anything, but "conference" is a suggestion.

 It should look like the following: